Andy-cs008/PD-REAL/README.md

 ![image text](Overview.png)

-PD-REAL consists of over 3,500 high-resolution RGB images and the corresponding depth images and point clouds with 15 object categories, which can be grouped as follows:
+The PD-REAL dataset consists of over 3,500 high-resolution RGB images and the corresponding depth images and point clouds with 15 object categories, which can be grouped as follows:

 Food: *chicken, cookie, bread, sushi, pizza*
 Vegetables: *cabbage, radish*